reidmorrison/symmetric-encryption/README.md

       host:     db1w
       database: myapp_production
       username: admin
-      password: <%= Symmetric::Encryption.try_decrypt "JqLJOi6dNjWI9kX9lSL1XQ==\n" %>
+      password: <%= SymmetricEncryption.try_decrypt "JqLJOi6dNjWI9kX9lSL1XQ==\n" %>

-Note: Use Symmetric::Encryption.try_decrypt method which will return nil if it fails to decrypt the value, which is essential when the encryption keys differ between environments
+Note: Use SymmetricEncryption.try_decrypt method which will return nil if it fails to decrypt the value, which is essential when the encryption keys differ between environments